Employment law changes from April 2026 (UK): SSP reform and day-one leave rights (now in force)

 Employment law changes from April 2026 (UK): SSP reform, day-one leave rights and what employers need to do now

 As we move through 2026, employers are facing another significant set of employment law changes.
-Several reforms linked to the Employment Rights Act are expected to take effect from 6 April 2026, meaning early preparation is essential.
+Several reforms linked to the Employment Rights Act are taking effect from 6 April 2026, meaning employers should now ensure they are fully prepared for implementation

-This blog summarises what’s changing, what’s coming later, and the practical HR policy and payroll updates employers should make before April.
+This blog summarises what’s changing, what’s coming later, and the practical HR policy and payroll updates employers should make ahead of implementation.

 Key dates (2026 first)